WebSharper documentation

 </select>

-The following sections list some notable functions in Doc that you can use to create or combine Docs.
+Additional functions in the Doc can create or combine Docs:

 let myForm (withDropdown: bool) =